-rulemakings, unless the agency certifies that "the rule will not, if promulgated, have a significant economic impact on a substantial number of small entities."
+66. Regulatory Flexibility Act.
+The Regulatory Flexibility Act of 1980, as amended (RFA), requires that an agency prepare a regulatory flexibility analysis for notice and comment rulemakings, unless the agency certifies that "the rule will not, if promulgated, have a significant economic impact on a substantial number of small entities."
 Accordingly, we have prepared a Final Regulatory Flexibility Analysis (FRFA) concerning the possible impact of the rule changes contained in this Report and Order on small entities.
 The FRFA is set forth in Appendix C.

-- 67. Paperwork Reduction Act.
+67. Paperwork Reduction Act.
 The R&O contains a new or modified information collection requirement subject to the Paperwork Reduction Act of 1995 (PRA), Public Law No. 104-13.
 It will be submitted to the Office of Management and Budget (OMB) for review under Section 3507(d) of the PRA.
 OMB, the general public, and other Federal agencies will be invited to comment on the new or modified information collection requirement contained in the proceeding.
-In addition, we note that pursuant to the Small Business Paperwork Relief Act of 2002,268 we previously sought specific comment on how we might "further reduce the information collection burden for small business concerns with fewer than 25 employees."
-We have described impacts that might affect small businesses, which includes most businesses with fewer than 25 employees, in the Final Regulatory Flexibility Analysis (FRFA), attached as Appendix C. - 68.
-Congressional Review Act.
-[The Commission will submit this draft Report & Order to the Administrator of the Office of Information and Regulatory Affairs, Office of Management and Budget, for concurrence as to whether this rule is "major" or "non-major" under the Congressional Review Act, 5 U.S.C. § 804(2).]
-The Commission will send a copy of this R&O to Congress and the Government Accountability office, pursuant to 5 U.S.C. § 801(a)(1)(A). - 69.
-People with Disabilities.
-To request materials in accessible formats for people with disabilities (braille, large print, electronic files, audio format), send an e-mail to fcc504@fcc.gov or call the Consumer and Governmental Affairs Bureau at (202) 418-0530. - 70.
-Additional Information.
+In addition, we note that pursuant to the Small Business Paperwork Relief Act of 2002, we previously sought specific comment on how we might "further reduce the information collection burden for small business concerns with fewer than 25 employees."
+We have described impacts that might affect small businesses, which includes most businesses with fewer than 25 employees, in the Final Regulatory Flexibility Analysis (FRFA), attached as Appendix C.

+68. Congressional Review Act.
+The Commission has determined, and the Administrator of the Office of Information and Regulatory Affairs, Office of Management and Budget, concurs, that this rule is "non-major" under the Congressional Review Act, 5 U.S.C. § 804(2).
+The Commission will send a copy of this Fifth Report and Order to Congress and the Government Accountability office, pursuant to 5 U.S.C. § 801(a)(1)(A).

+69. People with Disabilities.
+To request materials in accessible formats for people with disabilities (braille, large print, electronic files, audio format), send an e-mail to fcc504@fcc.gov or call the Consumer and Governmental Affairs Bureau at (202) 418-0530.

+70. Additional Information.
 For additional information on this proceeding, please contact Shaun Maher, Video Division, Media Bureau at (202) 418-2324 or, Mark Colombo, Video Division, Media Bureau at (202) 418-7611 or Mark.Colombo@fcc.gov.